Central Africa: Modern history

 During the Conference of Berlin in 1884–85 Africa was divided up between the European colonial powers, defining boundaries that are largely intact with today's post-colonial states.
 On 5 August 1890 the British and French concluded an agreement to clarify the boundary between French West Africa and what would become Nigeria.
 A boundary was agreed along a line from Say on the Niger to Barruwa on Lake Chad, but leaving the Sokoto Caliphate in the British sphere.
 Parfait-Louis Monteil was given charge of an expedition to discover where this line actually ran.

 On 9 April 1892 he reached Kukawa on the shore of the lake.

 Over the next twenty years a large part of the Chad Basin was incorporated by treaty or by force into French West Africa.
 On 2 June 1909, the Wadai capital of Abéché was occupied by the French.
 The remainder of the basin was divided by the British in Nigeria, who took Kano in 1903, and the Germans in Cameroon.

 The countries of the basin regained their independence between 1956 and 1962, retaining the colonial administrative boundaries.
 Chad, Gabon, the Republic of the Congo, and the Central African Republic became autonomous states with the dissolution of French Equatorial Africa in 1958, gaining full independence in 1960.
 The Democratic Republic of the Congo also gained independence from Belgium in 1960, but quickly devolved into a period of political upheaval and conflict known as the Congo Crisis (1960–1965) which ended with the installment of Joseph Mobutu as president and renamed the country Zaire in 1971.
-Burundi claimed independence from Belgian Ruanda-Urundi in 1962, becoming a constitutional monarchy under Mwami Mwambutsa IV.
-Rwanda, also part of Ruanda-Urundi, gained independence in 1962 following the ethnic violence of the Rwandan Revolution, transitioning from a Tutsi monarchy to a Hutu-dominated republic.
 Equatorial Guinea gained independence from Spain in 1968, leading to the election of Francisco Macías Nguema, now widely regarded as one of the most brutal dictators in history.
 In 1961, Angola became involved in the Portuguese Colonial War, a 13-year-long struggle for independence in Lusophone Africa.
 It gained independence only in 1975, following the 1974 Carnation Revolution in Lisbon.
 São Tomé and Príncipe also gained independence in 1975 in the aftermath of the Carnation Revolution.
 In 2011, South Sudan gained its independence from the Republic of Sudan after over 50 years of war.

 In the 21st century, many jihadist and Islamist groups began to operate in the Central African region, including the Seleka and the Ansaru.

 Over the course of the 2010s, the internationally unrecognized secessionist state called Ambazonia gained increasing momentum in its home regions, resulting in the ongoing Anglophone Crisis in Cameroon.